 What Is Victorian Morality?

-Victorian England gave birth to many modern amenities we use today, including the telephone and the telegraph.
-Cities grew and expanded to urban centers, and the burgeoning middle class pushed for social justice, which we can still see today.
+Victorian England gave birth to many modern amenities we use today, including the telephone and the bicycle.
+Cities from the Victorian age grew and expanded into urban centers, and the burgeoning middle class pushed for social justice, which we can still see today.

 This kind of morality was highly controversial at the time and still is today.
 That’s why we want to help you understand this controversy.
-That way, you can decide if these ethical views are serving your relationship or not.
+That way, you can determine if these ethical views exist in your relationship and, if so, if they support it.

 Ready to find out how this morality translated to the pages of literature and influenced great thinkers like the infamous Sigmund Freud?
-Then check out this article because we’re answering those questions and more.
+Check out this article because we’re answering those questions and more.

 This era has gone down in history as a time of significant growth and progress for the middle class.
 It was also a time of evangelism, with many churches calling for higher moral principles and standards from their congregations.

 Both the middle-class growth and the rise of evangelism are thought to have influenced the ethics of the time.
-Namely, these two factors affected ethical issues surrounding gender equality, censorship, and sexual repression.
+These two factors strongly affected ethical issues surrounding gender equality, censorship, and sexual repression.

 Women couldn’t vote, own property, or sue in a court of law.
 This severely restricted class mobility for women in Victorian England.
 It stemmed from the belief that women were objectively inferior to men.